Monokkel/Unreal-style-guide/README.md

 This is a style guide is based on Allar's UE5 style guide.
 It seeks to keep consistent styling with Epic whenever this is practical, and also covers styling for my own custom plugins and third party software that I use in my projects

-## Repo Notice

-This repo is now located at https://github.com/Allar/ue5-style-guide.
-The default branch of this repository has been renamed `main`.

 ## Table of contents
 - [Important Terminology](#important-terminology)
   - [Levels/Maps](#terms-level-map)